Rivoli Theatre

 No one has favorited this theater yet

 The Rivoli Theatre was one of several neighborhood movie theatres many years ago in the area of the Dudley elevated railway station in Roxbury, to the south of downtown Boston.
-It was run at one time by M & P Theatres, a Paramount affiliate.
-Further information welcomed.
+It was opened by 1927.
+For many years it was run by M & P Theatres, a Paramount affiliate.
+It was still open in 1956, but had closed by 1957.

 Contributed by